-Name
+Name of recipient

-Address
+Address of recipient

 What was the gift or hospitality?

 What is your best estimate of its market value or cost?

 Who provided it?

 When and where did you receive it?

 Do you have any contact in your role as Member with the person or organisation providing the gift or hospitality?

 Signed Date